What is ILM?

 Certificates are more in-depth than the ILM awards.
 The syllabus is thorough to give you a larger base of knowledge and skills.
 You join more training sessions and have a greater number of assignments to complete.
 They tend to account for 130 to 360 hours of learning.

 Diplomas are the most comprehensive qualification, covering the greatest number of leadership and management units.
 It's ten days of training and a number of assignments.
 You'll clock in 370 hours of learning - it's expert-level training.

 Each level of qualification has varying requirements, you can enquire with a training provider who will be able to provide you with the exact number of days and details on assessment.
-You can also look at ILM’s website for specific information on each qualification’s requirements.

 Regardless of whether you choose the award, certificate or diploma, you will still receive a qualification certificate at the level you decide to study.

 So, if you take an ILM level 3 Award in Leadership and Management you will be able to say you have a level 3 qualification in management, the same as if you take a much longer and more intensive ILM level 3 Diploma.